-Camila Bernal Snapped ‘Chasing Waterfalls’ In Booty-Baring Bikini Set
+Camila Bernal Snapped 'Chasing Waterfalls' In Booty-Baring Bikini Set

 Colombian beauty Camila Bernal has a clear penchant for flashing her ample assets using her popular Instagram profile.
-On Friday, however, she brought her booty game to a whole new level with a two-pic slideshow that found her flaunting her alluring attributes among the waterfalls at Temático Hacienda Nápoles Park.
+On Friday, however, she brought her booty game to a whole new level with a two-pic slideshow where she flaunted her attributes in the waterfalls at Temático Hacienda Nápoles Park.

 Both of the uploaded photos showed the famously voluptuous 23-year-old posing provocatively with her back turned to the camera and a skimpy, red bikini adorning her body.
 The tiny, two-piece ensemble left her plus-sized posterior almost completely bare as she stood with her legs spread and her arms extending toward the sky.

-Bernal captioned the stimulating share by revealing that “chasing waterfalls” in such an exotic locale had proven to be an “amazing experience.”
-Meanwhile, the buxom bombshell’s admirers had seemingly found an equal amount of enjoyment in ogling her shapely physique as presented in the sexy spread.
+Bernal captioned the stimulating share by revealing that "chasing waterfalls" in such an exotic locale had proven to be an "amazing experience."
+Meanwhile, the buxom bombshell's admirers had seemingly found an equal amount of enjoyment in checking out her shapely physique as presented in the sexy spread.

-In a matter of minutes, the comments section became inundated with shout-outs, catcalls and declarations of love.
+In a matter of minutes, the comments section was inundated with shout-outs and declarations of love.

-“Stunning,” appraised one commenter.
-“The waterfall’s nice too.”
+"Stunning," one commenter appraised.
+"The waterfall's nice too."

-“Those are some serious booty cheeks,” opined another admirer.
+"Those are some serious booty cheeks," another admirer opined.

-“Must be jelly cuz jammmmmm don’t shake like that,” wrote a third fan of her bountiful backside.
+"Must be jelly cuz jammmmmm don't shake like that," a third fan wrote of her bountiful backside.

-“That’s the sexiest *ss I [have] ever seen in my life,” declared a fourth devotee.
+"That's the sexiest *ss I [have] ever seen in my life," a fourth devotee declared.

-Fans further expressed their feelings by double-tapping Bernal’s post at a breakneck pace.
-In little more than an hour after it had appeared on her timeline, it was zeroing in on the 20,000-like mark.

 The Bogota-born model and social media maven sported a stringy top that was held to her body with two thin shoulder straps that connected to a third strap that encircled her upper back.
 Meanwhile, her peachy hindquarters were bordered on their upper side by her thong bottoms, which were frilly along the waistline.